-You’ll almost always find these guys feeding on seagrass in the shallows of Welcome Bay, either side of the wharf.
-I also commonly see them cruising past the point near Nudey Beach at Shark Fin Rock.
+You'll almost always find these guys feeding on the algae growing on the corals in the shallows of Welcome Bay..
+I also commonly see them cruising past the point near Nudey Beach and at Shark Fin Rock.

 Truthfully though, I'm sure you'll see a turtle wherever you choose to snorkel so add it to your list of what to do on Fitzroy!

 Read my comprehensive guide breaking down the top 8 Islands off Cairns to help you decide!

 Fitzroy Island also has an in-house turtle sanctuary known as the Fitzroy Island Cairns Turtle Rehabilitation Centre (CTRC).
 This is a non-profit program run by the Island Resort.
 The facility dedicates time and resources to rehabilitating sick and injured turtles around the island and the larger Great Barrier Reef Marine Park.